DHTMLX/docs-todolist/docs/guides/task_operations.md

 });
 ~~~

-## Changing the indent level of a task
+## Change the indent level of a task

-To change the nesting level of a task dynamically, use the following two methods:
+Use the following methods to change the nesting level of a task:

-- [`indentTask()`](../../api/methods/indenttask_method/) - to demote the nesting level of a task to one lower level
+- [`indentTask()`](../../api/methods/indenttask_method/) — demote the task one nesting level down

 ~~~js
 const list = new ToDo("#root", {